vuribe1221/gravity_modeling/README.md

 Code Written by Victor Uribe in collaboration with Kyle Beard, York Meyers, and Jordan Gietz.

-*This code assumes that cctools has been installed properly and you have access to Futuregrid or some other HTC/HPC installed.
+*This code assumes that you have access to Futuregrid or some other HTC/HPC and have cctools installed properly.

 ########################################################